Welcome to the Equal Rights Amendment website!

 Unfinished Business for the Constitution

-This 17-minute educational DVD (5-minute excerpt below) traces the expansion of women's rights in the United States from the writing of the Constitution to the 72-year struggle for woman suffrage to the ongoing campaign for the ERA. (purchase)
+This 17-minute educational video (5-minute excerpt below) traces the changing status of women's rights in the United States from the writing of the Constitution to the 72-year struggle for woman suffrage to the ongoing campaign for the ERA.
+Purchase the DVD with a discussion guide for $10 or download the video for $7 (pay via PayPal or credit/debit card, click "Return to Alice Paul Institute, Inc." to complete the download).
+Email Alice Paul Institute with questions.